For some people alcohol can be part of many occasions but like many drugs it’s addictive, both physically and psychologically.

 Breaking your drinking cycle is an important way to test for – and tackle – this kind of dependence.
 It can prevent your body from becoming accustomed to alcohol and help to lower or ‘reset’ your tolerance.

 Prolonged heavy drinking damages your liver.
-An estimated seven out of 10 people with alcoholic liver disease (when the liver is damaged by alcohol misuse) have an alcohol dependency problem3.
+An estimated seven out of 10 people with alcoholic liver disease (when the liver is damaged by alcohol misuse) have an alcohol dependency problem5.

 Anxiety, depression and suicidal feelings can all develop when you’re alcohol dependent.
 This is because regular, heavy drinking interferes with neurotransmitters in our brains that are needed for good mental health.

 Being dependent on alcohol can affect your relationships with your partner, family and friends.
 It might mean you don’t perform so well at work and if that continues for any length of time you could face losing your job, leading to financial problems as well.
 These issues can also contribute to depression and anxiety.
+Alcohol can also make you more aggressive.
 If you use alcohol to try and improve your mood, you may be starting a vicious cycle.

 If you think your mental health is suffering because of your drinking, but you feel you’re not able to stop, ask for professional help.
 Start with a visit to your GP or by contacting one of the organisations listed at the end of this page.